-- A sunset date was added to the proposal, so the Board can determine how it is working (a sunset date of January 1, 2026 would align with the Board's next sunset review.) - A requirement was added for the out-of-state licensee to provide the Board with their social security number or individual taxpayer identification number, and their current government issued photo I.D. upon application.
-Providing this information will allow Board staff to more easily track whether or not someone is abusing the system by requesting multiple practice allowances per year. - As part of the fiscal impact for this bill, consider asking for 1 full time Office Technician position in order to monitor the applicants requesting the allowances, contact any suspicious entries, and send any issues to enforcement.
-The Office Technician could also be available to answer licensee questions about the practice allowance. - If the Committee still has concerns after the above safeguards, consider reducing the allowed temporary practice allowance from 60 to 30 days per calendar year.
+- A sunset date was added to the proposal, so the Board can determine how it is working (a sunset date of January 1, 2026 was chosen to align with the Board's next sunset review.) - A requirement was added for the out-of-state licensee to provide the Board with their social security number or individual taxpayer identification number.
+Providing this information will allow Board staff to more easily track whether or not someone is abusing the system by requesting multiple practice allowances per year.
+(Note: at the Policy and Advocacy Committee meeting, the approved proposal also included a requirement that the out-of-state licensee provide their current government-issued photo I.D.
+However, upon further discussion, staff has determined that this will be difficult to upload if the application is submitted online.
+The social security/taxpayer I.D. should be sufficient to verify the applicant's identity.
+Therefore, the photo I.D. requirement has been deleted.) - As part of the fiscal impact for this bill, staff will ask for 1 full-time Office Technician position in order to monitor the applicants requesting the allowances, contact any suspicious entries, and send any issues to enforcement.
+The Office Technician could also be available to answer licensee questions about the practice allowance. - A requirement was added that the temporarily practicing licensee must provide their client with the Board's internet website address. - The proposed temporary practice allowance was reduced 60 to 30 consecutive days per calendar year.